oblique-bit/oblique/README.md

 	export class AppModule {}
 ```

-4. You can now import & use any ObliqueReactive components within you app.
+4. You can now import & use any Oblique components within you app.

-An usage example can be found in [ObliqueReactiveSeed](https://stash.eap.bit.admin.ch/projects/OUI/repos/oblique2-reactive-seed/)
+An usage example can be found in [ObliqueSeed](https://stash.eap.bit.admin.ch/projects/OUI/repos/oblique2-reactive-seed/)

-## Working on ObliqueReactive (Oblique core developers only)
+## Working on Oblique (Oblique core developers only)

 ### Prerequisites
 - GIT